couchbaselabs/agent-catalog-example/travel_agent/README.md

    poetry install --with controlflow
    ```
 4. You should now have the `agentc` command line tool installed.
-   Test your installation by running the `agentc` command (_the first run of this command downloads embedding models,
+   Test your installation by running the `agentc` command (_the first run of this command will also compile libraries
-   subsequent runs will be faster_).
+   like Numpy, subsequent runs will be faster_).
    ```bash
    poetry shell
    agentc